-- One Canada Excellence Research Chair - Society for Teaching and Learning in Higher Education 3M Canada Teaching Fellowship - Canada's highest honor for undergraduate teaching - Three NSERC Steacie Fellowships held - Rutherford Awards for Teaching Excellence - Canadian Council of Professional Engineers Medal for Distinction in Engineering Education - Fifteen Industrial Research Chairs - \$48.7M external research funding in 2009-2010 - Sixteen Canada Research Chairs - Over 50 NSERC postgraduate scholarships awarded annually - Martha Cook Piper and J Gordon Kaplan Research Awards - Canadian Academy of Engineering Fellowship - Four Engineering Institute of Canada Fellowships; One KY Lo medal - Two Canadian Society for Civil Engineers Fellowships - Two Royal Society of Canada Fellowships - Canada Council Killam Research Fellowship - Seven Institute of Electrical and Electronics Engineers Fellowships - Numerous APEGGA Awards: Excellence in Education, Centennial Leadership, Project Achievement, Early Accomplishment, and Environmental Excellence Awards - Engineers Canada Young Engineer Achievement Awards - Fourteen Killam Annual Professorship Awards - ASTech Science and Technology Community and Technology Leadership Awards
+- One Canada Excellence Research Chair, Canada's most prestigious federal research chair - Society for Teaching and Learning in Higher Education 3M Canada Teaching Fellowship - Canada's highest honour for undergraduate teaching - · Four NSERC Steacie Fellowships held - · Twelve Rutherford Awards for Teaching Excellence - Canadian Council of Professional Engineers Medal for Distinction in Engineering Education

+- Sixteen Industrial Research Chairs - \$61.4M external research funding in 2010-2011 - Eighteen Canada Research Chairs - Over 50 NSERC postgraduate scholarships awarded annually - Martha Cook Piper and J Gordon Kaplan Research Awards - Canadian Academy of Engineering Fellowship - Engineering Institute of Canada Fellowships; Two KY Lo medals - Two Canadian Society for Civil Engineers Fellowships - Six Royal Society of Canada Fellowships - Canada Council Killam Research Fellowships - Seven Institute of Electrical and Electronics Engineers Fellow- - Numerous APEGGA Awards: Excellence in Education, Centennial Leadership.
+Project Achievement, Early Accomplishment, and Environmental Excellence Awards - Engineers Canada Young Engineer Achievement Awards - Twenty two Killam Annual Professorship Awards - ASTech Science and Technology Community and Technology Leadership Awards - Ten Petro-Canada Young Innovator Awards

-Student Awards and Accomplishments
+Student Opportunities, Awards and Accomplishments

 The Faculty of Engineering builds on the strengths of our students.
 High-quality programs, outstanding faculty, and worldclass facilities means that we are able to attract exceptional students who realize their full potential by participating in creative and engaging activities in- and outside the classroom.
-Some recent student awards and accomplishments include
+Students in our research-learning environment have the ability to participate in leading-edge, extra-curricular research, with funding available from Faculty, University, and national research award programs.
+The Faculty of Engineering is home to an incredibly active student body, which provides opportunities to participate in student governance and intercollegiate design projects that compete on both national and international levels.
+The Faculty has one of Canada's largest Engineering Co-op programs with approximately 1,400 participants.
+Students in Co-op get real world engineering experience through paid work placements.
+Some recent student awards and accomplishments include:

-- Six student design projects are active in the Faculty of Engineering and regularly rank among the best in design and performance - and regularly rank among the best in design and performance competitions - Students in the Faculty of Engineering receive over \$1.5 million in scholarships annually - CD Howe Foundation Awards for the top first-year male and female engineering students in Canada. - Canadian Engineering Memorial Foundation Scholarship Awards - Governor General Silver and Gold Medals - Actua Award for Leadership and Innovation and the ASTech Foundation Award for Excellence in Science and Technology Public Awareness have been awarded to our Discover E Engineering and Science Camp program - 42 students in the Faculty of Engineering are varsity level athletes
+- Students in the Faculty of Engineering receive over \$1.5 million in scholarships annually - CD Howe Foundation Awards for the top first-year male and female engineering students in Canada. - Canadian Engineering Memorial Foundation Scholarship Awards - Governor General Silver and Gold Medals - Actua Award for Leadership and Innovation and the ASTech Foundation Award for Excellence in Science and Technology Public Awareness have been awarded to our Discover E Engineering and Science Camp program - 42 students in the Faculty of Engineering are varsity level athletes

-81 The Professors
+The Professors 81